tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 rebrandly: https://idbwrtng.com/dmntpn
 series: "Journey away from smartphones"
 jtype: notes_smartphones
-description: "Understanding two areas of the brain &mdash; DMN and TPN &mdash; helps illuminate different modes of our brain: the DMN is active during brooding, rumination, and other imaginative thought.
-The TPN is active when you're focused on tasks."
+description: "The DMN and TPN areas of the brain perform different functions.
+The DMN is active during brooding, rumination, and other imaginative thought.
+The TPN is active when you're focused on tasks.
+Understanding these different networks can help us understand why our attention can sometimes shift its focus."
 ---

 ## Context recap in this series